What is an Infrared Sauna, and What are the Benefits?

 When many people think of saunas, they picture a wooden room where the heat is emitted from hot rocks, and steam arises from pouring water over those hot rocks.
 Those are traditional steam saunas.
 Many gyms and spas are equipped with a Steam Sauna.
 It wasn’t until the 21st Century when Infrared Saunas became available for use.

-An infrared sauna is a type of sauna that uses light to create heat.
-This type of sauna is sometimes called a far-infrared sauna — "far" describes where the infrared waves fall on the light spectrum.
-A traditional sauna uses heat to warm the air, which in turn warms your body.
-An infrared sauna heats your body directly without warming the air around you.
+A traditional sauna uses heat to warm the air first, which in turn warms your body from the outside in.
+An infrared sauna uses infrared light to create heat, which heats your body from within, then warming the air around you.
+This type of heat isn't as intense as a traditional sauna, and therefore it is a much more tolerable heat.
 This makes infrared saunas safe for adults of all ages, as well as children and even animals!
 (Although, please check with your doctor first.)

 Now that you have the basics of what this magical sweat box is, allow me to share with you some of the benefits.